Leaf-Agriculture/docs/docs/sharedata.md

 }
 ```

-### Update an ApiOwner sharing relation status
+### Update an API Owner sharing relation status
 &nbsp<span class="badge badge--warning">PATCH</span> `/usermanagement/api/api-owners/sharing-relation/{RelationRole}/{targetApiOwner}`

 Update the sharing relation status.
 The values available are `ALLOWED` or `BLOCKED`.

 After the sender creates a relationship, the recevier must approve it by changing the status from `PENDING` to `ALLOWED`.
-Both Api Owners can block the relation, but once locked by the sender, there is no way for the receiver to change it again.
+Both API Owners can block the relation, but once locked by the sender, there is no way for the receiver to change it again.

 #### Request examples